Scottish independence: What happens next after UK ruling?

-Scottish independence: What happens next after UK rules a second vote is not allowed?Comments
+Scottish independence: What happens now Scotland has lost its legal case for a second referendum?Comments

 The UK Supreme Court has ruled that Scotland's parliament can't organise its own independence referendum.